bobahany/neural-project/README.md

 Prerequisites: Ensure you have Python 3.x installed.
 Clone the repository:
 git clone <YOUR_REPO_LINK>cd <YOUR_REPO_NAME>
-Install required libraries:
+Install required libraries: It is recommended to use the provided requirements file. pip install -r requirements.txt
-pip install torch torchvision matplotlib numpy scikit-learn Run the code:
+Run the code:
-If using the script: python main.py
-If using Jupyter Notebook/Colab: Open Project_Notebook.ipynb and run all cells sequentially.
-The dataset will download automatically, and training will begin.
+Open the Project_Notebook.ipynb in Jupyter Notebook or Google Colab and run all cells sequentially.
+The dataset will download automatically.